 The steps for formatting a USB flash drive break down quickly

-Here is a quick overview of the steps required to reformat a flash drive on Windows XP on Windows 10 or any other version of Windows.
+Here is a quick overview of the steps required to reformat a flash drive on Windows XP Windows 10 or any other version of Windows.

 - Plug a USB flash drive into your computer (obviously).